Revisiting the Los Angeles Kings’ Trade for Kevin Fiala

 The Kings’ side of the trade is not as exciting as Minnesota’s but it is still great.
 At the time, the team had Drew Doughty, Matt Roy, Brandt Clarke, Jordan Spence, and Sean Durzi on the right side of the defense, along with Faber.
 While that is a great problem to have, the team needed to move a right-handed defenseman, and Faber was the odd man out.

 Hindsight is 20/20, but Faber was the consensus among the fanbase on who should be sent out.
-Also, sending him to his hometown Wild was an obvious move.
+As well, sending him to his hometown Wild was an obvious move.
 The Kings needed star power at the top of their forward core, and the available Fiala was an obvious trade target.
 He had 33 goals and 85 points in 82 games with the Wild, an exact fit for what the young Kings team needed.

 Kevin Fiala Los Angeles Kings